Propagation Networks for Model-Based Control Under Partial Observation: Experiments

-Here we define the task as to move the string to a target configuration, where the only controls are the top two masses at the moving end of the string (\fig{fig:control_quali}).
-The controller tries to match the target configuration by ``swinging'' the string, which requires to leverage the dynamics of the string.
-The loss $\mathcal{L}_g$ here is the $\mathcal{L}_2$ distance between the resulting configuration and the goal configuration.
+Here we define the task as to move the rope to a target configuration, where the only controls are the top two masses at the moving end of the rope (\fig{fig:control_quali}).
+The controller tries to match the target configuration by ``swinging'' the rope, which requires to leverage the dynamics of the rope.
+The loss $\mathcal{L}_{\text{goal}}$ here is the $\mathcal{L}_2$ distance between the resulting configuration and the goal configuration.

 We first assume the attributes of the physics graph is known (\eg, mass, friction, damping) and compare the performance between Proportional-Derivative controller (PD)~\cite{aastrom1995pid}, Model-free Deep Reinforcement Learning (Actor-Critic method optimized with PPO~\cite{schulman2017proximal} - DRL), as well as Interaction Networks (IN) and \Model (\modelshort) with Alg.~\ref{alg:control}. \fig{fig:control_quanti} shows quantitative results, where bars marked as ``Normal'' are the results in this task (a hand-tuned PD controller has an MSE of 2.50). \modelshort outperforms the competing baselines. \fig{fig:control_quali} shows a qualitative sample.
-Compared with the PD controller, our method leverages the dynamics and manages to match the target, instead of naively matching the free end of the string.
+Compared with the PD controller, our method leverages the dynamics and manages to match the target, instead of naively matching the free end of the rope.

 We then consider situations where some of the attributes are unknown and can only be guessed before actually interacting with the objects.
 We randomly add noise of 15\% of the original scale to the attributes as the initial guesses.
 The ``Bias'' bars in \fig{fig:control_quanti} show that models trained with ground-truth attributes will encounter performance drop when the supplied attributes are not accurate.
 However, model-based methods can do online adaptation using the actual output from the environment as feedback to correct the attribute estimation.
 By updating the estimated attributes over the first $20$ steps of the time horizon with standard SGD, we can improve the manipulation performance so as to catch up with the situations where attributes are accurate (bars marked as ``Adapt'' in \fig{fig:control_quanti}).